‘Teen Mom’ Kailyn Lowry Fears For Her Life From ‘Psycho’ Javi Marroquin

 According to Radar Online, the sneak peek features Lowry going to her ex-boyfriend Jo Rivera to discuss Marroquin’s behavior.
 Lowry tells Rivera about an incident when Marroquin sneaked into their basement and her son, Isaac, caught him in the act.

-“He showed up through the basement and Isaac was like, ‘You’re not supposed to be here!” she explained.
+“He showed up through the basement and Isaac was like, ‘You’re not supposed to be here!'” she explained.

-Rivera couldn’t agree more.
 “That’s what pisses me off,” he replied.
 “You need to have something in writing because that should not be happening.
 That to me is not acceptable at all.
 I don’t like picking up my son and he’s f*****g scared.”

 “If he’s crazy enough to just f*****g walk into your house then what the f**k else is he going to do,” Rivera added.
 “That scares the s**t out of me.”